JoshuaFolh/Image-Compiler/README.md

 - `pathlib.Path`

 ### Inputs:
-<p style="color:red; font-weight:bold;">Note: these must be manually typed into the main method before running the code, <i>with the exception of the type of combination</i>.
+<p style="color:red; font-weight:bold;">Note: these must be manually typed into the main method before running the code, with the exception of the type of combination.
 I know that ideally I should use an argparser to pass these file paths, but that's a future improvement, as I don't currently know how to do so.</p>

 - 2 input image filepaths (s1 and s2)
 - 1 output image filepath (outs)